 Making the base for the seat

-Start by measuring the outside dimensions of the seat to get the size of the frame.
-I measured from the front of the bar stool to the back of the backrest.
-The reason I included the backrest of the bar stool was to leave a gap so the cover would slide over the backrest.
-This will stop the seat from slipping forward when someone gets on and off the bar stool.
+I began by measuring the outside dimensions of the seat to create the frame.
+I measured from the front of the stool to the back of the backrest, leaving a small gap so the wooden cover could slide neatly over the backrest.
+This stopped the seat cover from slipping forward when someone sat down.

-Next, use a pocket hole jig and drill two holes on each end of the sides pieces of the bar stools.
-Because I was using decking planks that have ridges on one side, I drilled the holes into the flat side.
-My reason for doing this was to get a more secure joint and the ridges could also be a feature on the front.
+Using a pocket hole jig, I drilled two holes on each end of the side pieces.
+Since decking planks have ridges on one side, I drilled into the flat side for a stronger joint while leaving the ridged side exposed as a design feature.

 Cutting the wood

-Before you start cutting all the wood that goes across the frame, test that the frame fits over the bar stool.
-Next, measure from one side of the frame to the other to get your measurement.
-I needed approximately 50 pieces for the 4 bar stools, this was including the pieces I had to cut a bit smaller for the top and the sides.
+Before cutting all the wood for the crosspieces, first check that the frame fits securely over the bar stool.
+Then measure from one side of the frame to the other to get the correct width.
+I needed around 50 pieces in total for the four barstools, including a few shorter ones for the tops and sides.

 Drill the holes

-I wanted all the screws to be in the same position on each piece of wood so it would look nicer.
-But the thought of measuring each piece of wood was a nightmare for me.
-To make this job quick and easy I used a scrap piece of wood and made a template for the screw holes.
+I wanted the screws to line up evenly on each piece of wood for a cleaner look.
+The idea of measuring every single slat, though, felt like a nightmare.
+To make the job quicker and easier, I used a scrap piece of wood to create a template for the screw holes.

-To prevent the screw heads from causing injury or damaging people’s clothes I counter-sunk all the holes so that the screw heads did not stick out.
+To prevent the screw heads from catching on clothes or causing injury, I countersunk all the holes so the screws sat flush with the wood.

-You can now screw the wood into the sides of the bar stool frame.
-The image below is how the bottom seat of the bar stool will look.
+You can now attach the slats to the sides of the bar stool frame.
+The photo below shows how the finished seat base should look.

-You will need to leave the base in place while making the backrest so you know where to start adding the wood.
-I started by adding one piece of wood in the front to hold the sides in place.
-This will allow you to accurately measure the height and width of the side pieces of wood.
+Keep the base in place while building the backrest so you know exactly where to start adding the slats.
+I began by attaching one piece across the front to hold the sides steady.
+This made it easier to measure the height and width of the side panels accurately.

-I marked out the measurements with a pencil adding 1cm to the depth of the sides to allow for inconsistency in the plastic covering already on the chair.
-I cut the sides to size before adding the front and back panels like I did for the seat.
-Once you have covered the front and the back you can screw the last piece across the top.
+I marked the measurements with a pencil, adding an extra 1 cm to the depth of the sides to allow for any inconsistencies in the plastic covering already on the chair.
+After cutting the sides to size, I attached the front and back panels the same way I did for the seat.
+Once both sides were covered, I finished by screwing a final piece across the top.

-To try and balance out the wood colour I added some wooden footrests.
-These were created by simply boxing in the metal frame.
-I cut wood to the measurements of the footrest and screwed them together.
+To balance out the wood colour, I added wooden footrests by boxing in the metal frame.
+I cut the planks to the size of the footrest and screwed them together.

 Next, I clamped the wood in place and flipped over the bar stool and screwed in the final piece of wood.